thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 </configuration>
 ```

-The most useful for the troubleshooting parts of the config files are <i>loggers</i>.
+The configuration files contain _loggers_ which are the most useful for troubleshooting, as they allow you to enable or disable logging for a certain class or group of classes.
-They allow you to enable/disable logging for the certain class or group of classes.
+In the example given above, the default logging level is set to **INFO**, which means that the logs will contain general information, warnings, and errors.
-In the example above the default logging level is <b>INFO</b> (it means that logs will contain only general information, warnings and errors), but for the package <code>org.thingsboard.mqtt.broker.actors.client.service.connect</code> we enabled the most detailed level of logging.
+However, for the `org.thingsboard.mqtt.broker.actors.client.service.connect` package, the most detailed level of logging is enabled.
-There's also a possibility to completely disable logs for some part of the system, in the example above we did it to <code>org.thingsboard.mqtt.broker.actors.DefaultTbActorSystem</code> class using <b>OFF</b> log-level.
+You can also completely disable logs for a part of the system, as is done for the `org.thingsboard.mqtt.broker.actors.DefaultTbActorSystem` class using the **OFF** log-level.

-To enable/disable logging for some part of the system you need to add proper <code></logger></code> configuration and wait up to 10 seconds.
+To enable or disable logging for a certain part of the system, you need to add the appropriate `</logger>` configuration and wait for up to 10 seconds.

-Different deployment tools provide different ways to update logs:
+Different deployment tools have different ways to update logs:

 {% capture contenttogglespecdeploymenttype %}
 Docker-Compose Deployment%,%docker-compose%,%templates/mqtt-broker/troubleshooting/logs/enable-logs/docker-compose-enable-logs.md%br%